PrefectHQ/prefect/docs/concepts/blocks.md

     edge_length_inches: float
 ```

-You can also include methods on a block include useful functionality.
+You can include methods on a block to provide functionality.
 Here's the same cube block with methods to calculate the volume and surface area of the cube:

 ```python hl_lines="6-10"
 from prefect.blocks.core import Block